gmcmillan100/docs/ip-routing-cheatsheet.md

 Packets an Chips

-For its internal cell switching, a Procket router does not use ATM 53-byte cells.
-Procket's cell size is 30 Bytes of payload plus overhead.
+For its internal cell switching, a Packet rocket router does not use ATM 53-byte cells.
+Packet rocket's cell size is 30 Bytes of payload plus overhead.
 This size efficiently uses Dynamic Random-Access Memory (DRAM) bandwidth and avoids IP fragmentation overhead.
-Unlike a Procket router, when cells are much larger than the packets getting presented, DRAM bandwidth is wasted.
+Unlike a Packet rocket router, when cells are much larger than the packets getting presented, DRAM bandwidth is wasted.

 A fully loaded Atlas router contains 2 RP cards, 3 Switch Cards, 12